 Cirtec Medical ("Cirtec") is a leading global provider of outsourced medical device and components design, engineering and manufacturing, headquartered in Minnesota.
-Cirtec specialises in outsourced solutions for active implantable medical devices.
-Customers rely on Cirtec’s expertise to provide value-add solutions throughout the entire development cycle to help bring life-enhancing therapies to market.
+Cirtec specialises in outsourced solutions for active implantable and minimally invasive medical devices.
+Customers rely on Cirtec’s expertise to provide value-add solutions throughout the entire development and commercial manufacturing cycles to help bring life-enhancing therapies to market and scale to success.

 The medical device outsourcing (MDO) market is expected to grow at a high single digit rate over the next five years and Cirtec is strategically indexed to the most innovative therapeutic end-markets that are growing at a rate beyond the broader MDO industry.

 "We look forward to partnering with 3i.
 We feel that their approach, sector understanding and international reach makes them the right partner to support the next stage of our growth."
 Brian Highley, CEO, Cirtec

 Dynatect is a leading manufacturer of engineered, mission critical components that protect equipment.